 Throughout this guide, areas where calendar admins must pay close attention are marked with “Important!”
 However, the takeaways below are considered the most important to remember when managing your events in Yale-Localist:

-1. Always, always, always tag your campus group for your events: Because of the communal admin dashboard, your event is likely to get lost in the pending view if it is not appropriately tagged.
-Tagging your event with your group allows you to filter your search and streamline the review and approval process, avoiding colleague confusion around whose calendar the event is for.
+1. Always, always, always tag your campus group for your events: Because of the shared admin dashboard, your event may go undetected in the pending queue if it is not appropriately tagged.
+Tagging your event with your group allows you to filter your search and streamline the review and approval process, avoiding confusion around whose calendar the event is for.
 This practice also ensures events will import to your YaleSites website if allowing for integration.

-1. Whether you’re a calendar admin or user, follow the Editorial Best Practices & Guidelines: How your event appears on the Yale public events calendar matters.
+1. Check the Editorial Best Practices & Guidelines: How your event appears on the Yale public events calendar matters.
 This resource will guide you on editorial best practices for consistency and adherence to Yale branding and style.
 Remember: OPAC’s calendar team will regularly monitor the live calendar and happily assist with any style questions you may have.

-2. Updating and deleting events when you have a YaleSites website: If your event needs updating, make those edits in Yale-Localist only—not on your YaleSites website.
+2. Updating and deleting events when you have a YaleSites website with an integrated events feed: If your event needs updating, make those edits in Yale-Localist only — not on your YaleSites website.
 The Yale-Localist sync feed runs hourly; you can also manually sync the feed to your site if you need the update to come through sooner.
-But if your event needs to be deleted, delete the event from Yale-Localist first before deleting it from your site.
-If you only delete your event from your site, it will still appear in Yale-Localist until it’s removed from the system.
+If your event needs to be deleted, delete the event from Yale-Localist first before deleting it from your site.
+If you only delete your event from your YaleSites website, it will still appear in Yale-Localist until it’s manually removed from the system.